 Cameron’s insistence on capturing data where it is generated stems from his extensive experience in industrial-scale technology operations.
 In that particular setting, unprocessed data is outdated almost immediately.

 Cameron proposed structuring and contextualizing telemetry at the point of collection, which allows every signal to be fed directly into operational workflows.
-He has employed this same approach to Rhodium Enterprises, where everything from site temperature to energy consumption and equipment performance is utilized to make near-instantaneous decisions.
+He employed this same approach to Rhodium Enterprises, where everything from site temperature to energy consumption and equipment performance was utilized to make near-instantaneous decisions.

 Unified Systems Driving Real-Time Decisions